tomcarman/sf-raven/messages/object.display.recordtypes.md

 # summary

-This command is used to show RecordType information for a given sObject.
+Show RecordType information for a given sObject.

 # description